alcomposer/plugdata_wiki_wip/UI-Overview.md

 plugdata uses an infinite canvas to dispaly PD patches.
 The coordinate space is  centered on (0,0) origin which is the top-left of the PD-Vanilla patch window, extending negative X to the left, positive X to the right, with up being negative Y. This is because unlike PD-Vanilla, plugdata uses a tabbed interface which means the working canvas area always needs to fill the window area.

 The display of both origin and border dashed lines are canvas overlays.
-See [overlays](#14-overlay-selector-menu) for more infoformation on how to show / hide them.
+See [overlays](#14-overlay-selector-menu) for more info on how to show / hide them.

 ![canvas coordinate space](screenshots/canvas-overview.png)